swdots/bitaxe-benchmark-webgui/README.md

 # Bitaxe Hashrate Benchmark - Web GUI

 This is a dockerized web gui for running tests and reviewing results.
+The dashboard page allows users to scan the network for, add, and monitor mining systems with a cusomizable dashboard page.
 I did use ChatGPT for assistance on this but have also worked on double-checking and tweaking things, so please let me know if there are any issues.
 Use at your own discretion.

 ---